Srinugondi7/Twitter/README.md

     #Replace the … with whatever values are shown in your web browser.
 Be sure to keep the quotation marks.

-4.Save the file as auth.py (not the same name as before)
+4. Place the Twitter API credentials in the program code.